JakeCRichards/Vocabulary-of-EDI/README.md

 ## Features

-Carousel

-Accordian

-Nav Bar

-Cards

-Embedded YouTube videos
+Carousel - I employed the use of a bootstrap carousel to display a graphic version of the alphabet with each letter representing a different term under the genre of EDI.
+I felt this was a good way to display a large amount of information in a visually pleasing way.

+Accordian - I then employed a bootstrap accordian to give some specific definitions that are important to the context of schools/young people.
+I chose an accordian because it helped to reduce the appearance of large amounts of text.

+Nav Bar - The nav bar is a customised bootstrap nav bar, allowing for easy navigation, a good user experience, and branding.

+Cards - I customised bootstrap cards to present chunks on information in a visually pleasing way.

+Embedded YouTube videos - I chose to embed YouTube videos into the tips pages and resources pages rather than writing out large amounts of text or static images.
+I felt embedding them would improve the user experience rather than just linking away.

+Form - I created a form on the resources page to allow users to submit their own resources to share.
+In education, much is made of the community sharing resources and this is a feature that many would utilise to help contribute to build up the bank of resources.
+I chose to make the submission of this a modal confirmation rather than a whole submission page as I didn't want to direct users away from the resources page for them to have to return back again.

+### Technologies used

+HTML5

+CSS

+JS - limited usage

+Bootstrap framework

+Balsamiq Wireframing

 ## Contents

 All content was written either by myself, or for speed was written by ChatGPT/copilot.

 ChatGPT wrote, through careful prompts, the tips for both students and staff.
+This was to speed up time on the project.

-ChatGPT also contributed towards the definitions in the ABCs, although this was heavily editted by myself.
+ChatGPT also contributed towards the definitions in the ABCs, although this was heavily editted by myself to make definitions more appropriately pitched.

 I used the book "An ABC of equality by Chana Ginelle Ewing" to create the carousel.